Joseph Napoleon's Regiment (France)

 Joseph Napoleon's Regiment (Régiment de Joseph Napoléon / Regimiento de José Napoleón) was a foreign infantry regiment of the French Imperial Army formed during the mid-years of the Napoleonic Wars.
 The regiment would see service only on the eastern front, notably at the Battle of Borodino, Battle of Lützen, and Battle of Leipzig.
-Following Napoleon's abdication, the regiment was disbanded and its personnel distributed.
+Following Napoleon's first abdication, the regiment was disbanded and its personnel were distributed among other units.

 Background

 In 1807, the Bourbon monarchs of Spain sent an expeditionary force from the regular Spanish Army to Northern Europe, to serve with the French La Grande Armée.
 The expeditionary force, the Division of the North, was commanded by Marquis de la Romana and consisted of four regiments of line infantry, five regiments of cavalry, two battalions of light infantry, and supporting artillery.
 The Spanish expeditionary force participated in the siege of the Swedish fortress of Stralsund in late 1807.
 The Spanish expeditionary force was then broken up and stationed in different parts of Denmark.

 The Spanish expeditionary force was still in Denmark in the summer of 1808, when news of events in Spain arrived.
 The Bourbons of Spain had been forced to abdicate and Napoleon proclaimed his brother, Joseph Bonaparte, as King of Spain on 6 June 1808.
 Napoleon's invasion of Portugal and overthrowing of the Spanish monarchs would result in conflict between France and Portugal, Spain, and Great Britain in the Iberian Peninsula until 1814, which became known as the Peninsular War.

 The crowning of Joseph Bonaparte as King of Spain was considered by many in the Spanish expeditionary force as disgraceful.
 However, the Spanish expeditionary force was too far from Spain and too close to French forces to do anything about the situation in Spain.
 However, a British agent contacted the leader of the Spanish expeditionary force, Marquis de la Romana, and offered transportation to Spain by British ships, La Romana accepted.
 In August 1808 the Spanish expeditionary force seized the Danish port of Nyborg; however, not all the units of the Spanish expeditionary force made a successful embarkation, the Asturias and Guadalaxara Spanish infantry regiments were overwhelmed, disarmed and captured by French and Danish forces.
 The Algarve Spanish cavalry regiment, the farthest unit from Nyborg, did not attempt to escape and actually revealed the escape plot to the French.
 In total over 3,500 Spanish troops became prisoners of war.